MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/applocker-csp.md

 The following list shows the apps that may be included in the inbox.

+> [!NOTE]
-> **Note**  This list identifies system apps that ship as part of Windows that you can add to your AppLocker policy to ensure proper functioning of the operating system.
+> This list identifies system apps that ship as part of Windows that you can add to your AppLocker policy to ensure proper functioning of the operating system.
 If you decide to block some of these apps, we recommend a thorough testing before deploying to your production environment.
 Failure to do so may result in unexpected failures and can significantly degrade the user experience.